coopzone-dc/RC6502_PIA_communicator/README.md

 # INSTALL OPTIONS

-You can install it from the command line, see below, or build and install the source code from Arduino IDE
+You can install it from the command line, see below, or build and install the source code from Arduino IDE.
+If you use avrdude then you only need to download the HEX file above.

 On Linux or Mac OS (sorry don't do windows, but I guess it's simelar).
 The port may be different on your setup.